 Does abortion hurt?

-When can you return to normal activities?
+When can you go back to normal activities?

 Will abortion affect future pregnancies?